OnlyAlilSlow/ESX-RedZone/README.md

 👤 Credits
 Script by OnlyAlilSlow

----

-**Let me know if you want any details added or changed!**
+Let me know if you want this with custom icons, more markdown, or anything else!
-You can also use this as your CFX post template.